Human: Motivation and emotion

 Human motivation is not yet wholly understood.
 From a psychological perspective, Maslow's hierarchy of needs is a well-established theory that can be defined as the process of satisfying certain needs in ascending order of complexity.
 From a more general, philosophical perspective, human motivation can be defined as a commitment to, or withdrawal from, various goals requiring the application of human ability.
 Furthermore, incentive and preference are both factors, as are any perceived links between incentives and preferences.
 Volition may also be involved, in which case willpower is also a factor.
 Ideally, both motivation and volition ensure the selection, striving for, and realization of goals in an optimal manner, a function beginning in childhood and continuing throughout a lifetime in a process known as socialization.

 Emotions are biological states associated with the nervous system brought on by neurophysiological changes variously associated with thoughts, feelings, behavioral responses, and a degree of pleasure or displeasure.
 They are often intertwined with mood, temperament, personality, disposition, creativity, and motivation.
 Emotion has a significant influence on human behavior and their ability to learn.
-Acting on extreme or uncontrolled emotions can lead to social disorder and crime, with studies showing criminals may have a lower emotional intelligence than normal.
+Acting on extreme or uncontrolled emotions can lead to social disorder and crime, with studies showing criminals may have lower emotional intelligence than normal.

-Emotional experiences perceived as pleasant, such as joy, interest or contentment, contrast with those perceived as unpleasant, like anxiety, sadness, anger, and despair.
+Emotional experiences perceived as pleasant, such as joy, interest, or contentment, contrast with those perceived as unpleasant, like anxiety, sadness, anger, and despair.
 Happiness, or the state of being happy, is a human emotional condition.
 The definition of happiness is a common philosophical topic.
 Some define it as experiencing the feeling of positive emotional affects, while avoiding the negative ones.
 Others see it as an appraisal of life satisfaction or quality of life.
 Recent research suggests that being happy might involve experiencing some negative emotions when humans feel they are warranted.